CFA Level 1 Study Notes – Portfo ...

-Risk seekers actively pursue risk even when the potential outcome does not justify taking on the extra risk.
-This is a gambling instinct – choosing to place money at casinos knowing the odds of winning are slim, or that the expected return is actually negative.
+Risk seekers actively pursue risk even when the potential outcome does not justify taking extra risk.
+This is a gambling instinct: choosing to place money at casinos knowing the odds of winning are slim, or that the expected return is actually negative.

-If an investor is indifferent about the outcome then they may be risk neutral.
-This means they will likely pursue higher returns even if this is accompanied by higher risk and particularly so when the investment represents a small portion of their overall wealth or portfolio.
+If an investor is indifferent to the outcome, then they may be risk-neutral.
+This means they will likely pursue higher returns even if this comes along with higher risk.
+This will often be the case particularly when the investment represents a small portion of their overall wealth or portfolio.

-A risk averse investor will gravitate towards a guaranteed outcome and shy away from risky investments.
+A risk-averse investor will gravitate towards a guaranteed outcome and shy away from risky investments.
 A lower, certain return will be seen as preferable to a higher, less certain return.
-Market data typically represents risk-averse behavior on the part of investors and risk aversion is a standard assumption.
+Market data typically represents risk-averse behavior on the part of investors and risk aversion is as such, a standard assumption.

 Risk tolerance refers to the amount of risk an investor is willing to take in order to achieve their investment goals and objectives.
-A higher risk tolerance shows a greater willingness to take risk implying risk tolerance and risk aversion are negatively correlated.
+A higher risk tolerance shows a greater willingness to take risk.
+This implies that risk tolerance and risk aversion are negatively correlated.

-What type of risk behavior does the following scenario represent: In a choice of a certain $45 versus a 50% chance of $100, the investor chooses the certain $45.
+What type of risk behavior does the following scenario represent: in a choice of a certain $45 versus a 50% chance of $100, an investor chooses the certain $45.